 Step 1: Brainstorm on a list of relevant search terms

-Grab a sheet of paper, whiteboard or open a document and just go out of your mind making a list of keywords and combinations thereof.
+Grab a sheet of a paper, whiteboard or open a document and just go out of your mind making a list of keywords and combinations thereof.
 Naturally, use your product name, company name, trade name, and so on.
 But try to force yourself to look beyond this.
 Do it possibly together with a colleague or partner.
 As an indication, you should be able to come up with at least 30 terms.

-Step 2: Think like your audience thinks
+Step 2: Think as your audience thinks

-Not everyone will be looking straight to your product or service.
+Not everyone will be looking straight at your product or service.
 It may also be that they type their problem as a search term.
 Or describe a solution to their problem, without mentioning your product or service.
 Expand your list with these kinds of terms.
 (For example, “leak-pools ‘or’ algae prevention” instead of a name)

 Step 3: Look at your website statistics to terms where you are now found!